-The range of growth factors measured in the previous works is typically consistent with those of the "less hygroscopic" mode found in ambient measurements, in which the observed water uptake and the relative number concentrations of particles in the "more" and "less" hygroscopic modes were found to depend on the time of day and type of air mass (Svenningsson et al., 1992; Covert and Heintzenberg, 1993; Zhang et al., 1993; Swietlicki et al., 1999; Cocker et al., 2001d; Busch et al., 2002; Massling et al., 2003; Ferron et al., 2005).
+hygroscopic" mode found in ambient measurements, in which the observed water uptake and the relative number concentrations of particles in the "more" and "less" hygroscopic modes were found to depend on the time of day and type of air mass (Svenningsson et al., 1992; Covert and Heintzenberg, 1993; Zhang et al., 1993; Swietlicki et al., 1999; Cocker et al., 2001d; Busch et al., 2002; Massling et al., 2003; Ferron et al., 2005).
 This suggests that the observed low-hygroscopicity fraction in ambient aerosol can be attributed to the presence of secondary organic species, in addition to other types of organics or primary soot, which may also be a significant contributor in urban areas.
 Changes in traffic patterns, such as rush hour traffic, and the distribution and strength of other aerosol precursors, such as terpene-emitting plants, relative to diurnal transport patterns can result in secondary organic aerosol (SOA) contributing to ambient aerosol mass to varying degrees, which may explain the observed time dependence in growth factors and hygroscopic mode concentrations.

 We report here a comprehensive study performed at the Caltech indoor chamber facility to investigate the hygroscopic behavior of SOA formed by ozonolysis of cycloalkenes and photooxidation of terpenes.
 Cycloalkenes are a class of compounds that can serve as a model for many atmospheric hydrocarbons with similar molecular skeletons, particularly the anthropogenic pollutants in urban and industrial areas.
-Terpenes are biogenic hydrocarbons that share a building block of isoprene (C_5H_8).
+Terpenes are biogenic hydrocarbons that share a building block of isoprene $(C_5H_8)$ .
 They are emitted by conifers and broad-leaved trees, and along with isoprene, are among the most abundant reactive organic gases globally (Guenther et al., 1995; Andreae and Crutzen, 1997; Simpson et al., 1999).
 Terpenes have been observed to be very reactive even at ambient concentrations of oxidants (Holzinger et al., 2005) and to form aerosol with high mass yields (Griffin et al., 1999).
 The goal of this study is to measure the hygroscopic growth factors of the SOA formed by the oxidation of these parent species, both in pure form (nucleation experiments) and mixed organic-inorganic form (seeded experiments).
 The relationship between the SOA hygroscopicity and properties of the precursor is explored.

-3.3 Experimental methods
+2 Experimental methods

-3.3.1 SOA generation in the smog chamber
+2.1 SOA generation in the smog chamber

-The specifications of the Caltech indoor chamber facility have been described in detail elsewhere (Cocker et al., 2001b; Keywood et al., 2004) and so will only be briefly summarized here.
-The facility consists of two 28-m3 suspended flexible Teflon chambers, which are continuously flushed with clean, particle-free air for at least 36 hours before an experiment.
+The specifications of the Caltech Indoor Chamber Facility have been described in detail elsewhere (Cocker et al., 2001b; Keywood et al., 2004) and so will only be briefly summarized here.
+The facility consists of two 28-m suspended flexible Teflon chambers, which are continuously flushed with clean, particle-free air for at least 36 h before an experiment.
 The chambers are preconditioned with the appropriate RH, either by passing the flushing air through a silica gel cartridge to achieve air with <10% RH for dry experiments, or by passing the flushing air through a sintered stainless steel bubbler placed in a bottle of Milli-Q deionized water (Millipore Corp., Billerica, Massachusetts) to obtain about 50% RH in humid experiments.

-3.3.1.1 Cycloalkene ozonolysis
+2.1.1 Cycloalkene ozonolysis